christopherrose10/rii-application/README.md

 AS An avid book reader

-I WANT to find all books that could not have been written by their authors (published before the authors was 10)
+I WANT to find all books that could not have been written by their authors (published before the authors were 10)

 SO THAT I can keep enjoying my favorite authors!